Roland is a Certified Hakomi Practitioner and Trainer.

 - Unicity: in that we are all related and everything we do affects others around us.

-The Hakomi parctitioner’s role is to listen and follow rather than talk and direct by closely tracking and contacting the present moment experience in a state of loving presence, a key skill taught in Hakomi.
+The Hakomi parctitioner’s role is to listen and follow rather than talk.
+The practitioner leads by following, that is by closely tracking and contacting the present moment experience in a state of loving presence, a key skill taught in Hakomi.

 Hakomi was created by the late Ron Kurtz, who was influenced by BioEnergetics, Feldenkrais, Gestalt, Buddhism, and the Tao Te Ching, among others.
 The use of mindfulness and the technique of taking over are two of the innovative approaches to therapy created by Ron.